 The tools often support hierarchical numeric requirement labels, in addition to maintaining a unique internal identifier for each requirement.
 These identifiers typically consist of a short text prefix that indicates the requirement type—such as UR for a user requirement—followed by a unique integer.
 Some tools provide efficient displays to let you manipulate the hierarchical requirements tree.

 Output capabilities from the tools include the ability to generate a requirements document, either in a user-specified format or as a tabular report.
 Several tools let you define an SRS template in Word and then populate this template with information it selects from the database according to user-defined query criteria to produce a customized specification document.
-An SRS, therefore, is essentially a report generated from selected database contents.
+This SRS is, therefore, a report generated from selected database contents.

-- List ten to fifteen factors that will influence your selection decision.
+- List 10 to 15 factors that will influence your selection decision.
 Include subjective categories such as tailorability, as well as the efficiency and effectiveness of the user interface.
-Cost will be a selection factor, of course, but evaluate the tools initially without considering their cost.
+Cost will be a factor, of course, but evaluate the tools initially without considering their cost.

-- Distribute one hundred points among the selection factors that you listed in step 2, giving more points to the more important factors.
+- Distribute 100 points among the selection factors that you listed in step one, giving more points to the more important factors.

 - Obtain current information about the available requirements management tools, and rate the candidates against each of your selection factors.
 Scores for the subjective factors will have to wait until you can actually work with each tool.
 A vendor demonstration can fill in some of the blanks, but the demo will likely be biased toward the tool’s strengths.
-A demo isn’t a substitute for wrestling the product yourself for several hours.
+A demo isn’t a substitute for wrestling with the product yourself for a trial period.

 - Calculate the score for each candidate based on the weight you gave each factor to see which products appear to best fit your needs.

-- Solicit experience reports from other users of each candidate product, perhaps by posting queries in online discussion forums, to supplement your own evaluation and the vendor’s literature, demo, and sales pitch.
-Looking at the vendor’s support forum is a way to see how frustrated current users appear and what sort of issues they struggle with.
+- Solicit experience reports from other users of each candidate product, perhaps by posting queries in online discussion forums, to supplement your own evaluation and the vendor’s literature, demo and sales pitch.
+Looking at the vendor’s support forum is a way to see how frustrated current users appear to be and what sort of issues they’re struggling with.

 - Obtain evaluation copies from the vendors of your top-rated tools.
 Define an evaluation process before you install the candidates to make sure you get the information you need to make a good decision.